 Tripod, tribrach and optical plummet setup over a survey control mark.
 Where multiple reference stations are used, the internal consistency of the RTK survey relies on minimising RU between the reference stations: Use existing coordinated marks, e.g. part of Datum Control Survey adjustment; or For new marks, undertake a Static or Quick Static GNSS survey between the reference station marks and connect to Datum (see below).
 If required, refer to the SP1 Guideline for Continuously Operating Reference Stations.
 Connection to datum: Connect the reference station survey to at least two survey control marks in the existing Datum Control Survey adjustment or, in remote areas, process reference station data through AUSPOS.
 Use of a service based on Regulation 13 Certified CORS is highly recommended, otherwise check datum of the RTK Network by occupying marks in the Datum Control Survey adjustment.
 Check on existing control to verify that datum and other settings in reference station and rover are correct.
 Using a different reference station location for the second rover occupation can help isolate any problems with reference station data.
-Connection to AHD: Where AHD is required on new marks, it is recommended to occupy at least two existing AHD marks to check AUSGeoid fit in the project area.
-Rover range: Distance between reference station and rover should typically be less than 20 km.
+Connection to AHD: Where AHD is required on new marks, it is reco marks to check AUSGeoi Rover range: Distance between reference station and rover should typically be less than 20 km.
 Rover should only work within the Network RTK coverage area recommended by the service provider.
-Checking rover occupations: All rover marks occupied twice, ideally with 30 minutes between occupations.
-Rover session length: Record and average positions for at least 1 minute after the rover has successfully initialised (i.e. after ambiguity resolution).
-Observation epoch interval at reference station and rover: 1 second logging of the raw GNSS data is recommended to enable post-processing if checks are required at a later date.
-Elevation mask at reference station and rover: 15 degrees
+RTK coverage area recommended by the should typically be less than 20 km.
+RTK coverage area recommended by the service provider. should typically be less than 20 km.
+Checking rover occupations: RTK coverage area recommended by the service provider. should typically be less than 20 km.
+Checking rover occupations: All rover marks occupied twice, ideally w RTK coverage area recommended by the service provider. with 30 minutes between occupations. should typically be less than 20 km.
+Checking rover occupations: All rover marks occupied twice, ideally of Rover session length: Record and average positions for at least 1 min RTK coverage area recommended by the service provider. with 30 minutes between occupations. nute after the rover has successfully initialised uity resolution). should typically be less than 20 km.
+Checking rover occupations: All rover marks occupied twice, ideally of Rover session length: Record and average positions for at least 1 min (i.e. after ambigu RTK coverage area recommended by the service provider. with 30 minutes between occupations. nute after the rover has successfully initialised uity resolution). and rover: mended to enable post-processing if checks are should typically be less than 20 km.
+Checking rover occupations: All rover marks occupied twice, ideally with two session length: Record and average positions for at least 1 min (i.e. after ambigue observation epoch interval at reference station at 1 second logging of the raw GNSS data is recommended to the raw GN RTK coverage area recommended by the service provider. with 30 minutes between occupations. nute after the rover has successfully initialised uity resolution). and rover: mended to enable post-processing if checks are